wgpu4k/wgpu4k/README.md

 ### Proof of Concept

-The aim of this phase is to test the technology on as many platforms as possible using elementary examples.
+The current one, the aim of this phase is to test the technology on as many platforms as possible using elementary examples.

 ### API Implementation